hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 #### Write-Through

-Map Store can be configured as write-through by setting the `write-delay-seconds` property to **0**.
+`MapStore` can be configured as write-through by setting the `write-delay-seconds` property to **0**.
 This means the entries will be put to the data store synchronously.

 In this mode, when the `map.put(key,value)` call returns, you can be sure that